 Anyone searching for a specific word or search phrase would get the same results as everyone else who searched from within the same country.

-However, over the last few years this has changed in two important ways:
+However, over the last few years this has changed due to personalised search.

 As an SEO, it is important to not only be aware of these developments, but how they affect your work.
 In particular you need to figure out how they may change the way people search and the types of keywords they use.